+'''

-init(start: int, end: int, text: str, , type: Optional[str] = None, origin='', signature='') \rightarrow None Initialize self.
-See help(type(self)) for accurate signature.
+init(start: int, end: int, text: str, , type: Optional[str] = None, origin=", signature=") \rightarrow None

+'''

 class IPython.core.completer.CompletionSplitter(delims=None)

 An object to split an input line in a manner similar to readline.

 By having our own implementation, we can expose readline-like completion in a uniform manner to all frontends.
 This object only needs to be given the line of text to be split and the cursor position on said line, and it returns the 'word' to be completed on at the cursor after splitting the entire line.